Reaching Out to the World

 In 1947, a Tibetan delegation participated in the First Asian Relations Conference in New Delhi—marking a significant milestone in modern Tibetan diplomacy.
 Led by Teiji Tsewang Rigzin Sampho and Khenchung Lobsang Wangyal from the Tibetan Foreign Office, the delegation was seated with the Tibetan national flag prominently displayed on the rostrum.
 A map of Tibet as an independent nation was also featured at the venue, signaling Tibet’s distinct political identity to other Asian nations and the international community.

 That same year, although His Holiness the 14th Dalai Lama had not yet assumed political office, his government took a historic step by sending a trade delegation abroad.
 Led by Finance Minister W.D.
-Shakabpa, the mission traveled in 1948 to India, China, the United Kingdom, and the United States, using passports issued by the Tibetan government in Lhasa.
+Shakabpa, the mission travelled in 1948 to India, China, the United Kingdom, and the United States, using passports issued by the Tibetan government in Lhasa.
 This mission marked a break from Tibet’s long-standing isolationist policies.
 A central goal was to assert Tibet’s independent status and counter China’s territorial claims.

 Following China’s military invasion of eastern Tibet in 1950, the young Dalai Lama appealed to the United Nations for intervention.
 On 7 November 1950, El Salvador raised the Tibetan issue at the UN General Assembly, leading to discussions in subsequent sessions.
 On 18 November, the General Assembly condemned China’s invasion.
 In the years following his exile, His Holiness continued to call on the UN, resulting in three resolutions—adopted in 1959, 1961, and 1965—recognizing the Tibetan people’s suffering and affirming their right to self-determination.